Mackenzie | November 22, 2022 | Content Marketing

-Are your competitors seeing a lot of success in a certain segment of the market you'd like to break into?
+Are your competitors seeing a lot of success in a certain segments of the market you'd like to break into?
 Check out their website!
 They're probably developing content and sales offers that speak directly to that market.
-You can learn a lot about those ideal buyer personas you're not quite hitting yet by seeing how your competition is successful.
+You can learn a lot about those ideal buyer personas you still need to hit by seeing how your competition is successful.

 Where Do You Want Your Company to Grow?